Crowdfunding Social Ventures: A Model and Research Agenda

 Othmar Manfred Lehner

-ACRN U Center for Research Methodology Cambridge UK; University of Jyväskylä, School of Business and Economics
+ACRN U Center for Research Methodology Cambridge UK; University of A.S.
+Upper Austria; University of Jyväskylä, School of Business and Economics

 July 16, 2012

 Presented first at the 2012 Research Colloquium on Social Entrepreneurship, 16th – 19th July, University of Oxford, Skoll Center of SAID Business School UK

 Crowdfunding (CF) in a social entrepreneurship context is praised in narrations for its multifaceted potential - to access much needed financial resources, to gain legitimacy through crowd participation, and to further tap the crowd as a resource for numerous activities of the venture.
 From an academic point of view however, little has been written about CF as a whole, and inquiries from the social entrepreneurship sphere are so far mostly concerned with CF donations.
 In order to overcome the scarcity of the resource ‘crowd’ being asked for gifts, new approaches, including tailored reward systems, more structured bond-like investments and equity based CF are experimented with.
 Finance literature scarcely addresses these new forms, and no article so far shows concern for the idiosyncrasies of social ventures and the differing rationale of the social entrepreneurs and investors in CF activities.